haeshed/haeshed/README.md

 <h1 align="center">Hi 👋, I'm haeshed</h1>
 <h3 align="center">A passionate CS and ML MSc student</h3>

-- 🔭 I’m currently working on **learning more advanced ML methods**
+- 🔭 I’m currently working on **learning more advanced ML methods, (NLP and Deep Learning)**

-- 🌱 I’m currently learning **NLP and Deep Learning**

-- 👨‍💻 All of my projects are available at [https://github.com/haeshed?tab=repositories](https://github.com/haeshed?tab=repositories)
+- 👨‍💻 All of my projects are available at [up there!](https://github.com/haeshed?tab=repositories)
 - ⚡ Fun fact **I was once bitten by a hedgehog, so now i'm slightly spiky**

 <h3 align="left"></h3>